maduwanthasl/Cmos-inverter-design-VLSI-project/README.md

 - Propergration delay(tpHL) = 3.480400e-11
 - Rise time = 5.527400e-11
-- By increasing the Vin (input power) we can reduce the rise time.
+- By increasing the Vin (input power), size of the fet or reducing output capacitance we can reduce the rise time.